Jiannxyz/CampusLink/README.md

 ## License & academic use

 CampusLink is developed as an **academic project** for Information Management 1.
-Use and distribution should follow your institution’s guidelines.
+Use and distribution should follow institution’s guidelines.